Skip to content

 Healing Properties of Larvikite

 Larvikite is valued for its believed grounding and protective qualities.
-It is used to enhance memory and understanding, and some say it helps to connect with nature's own healing powers.
+It is used to enhance memory and understanding, and some say it helps connect with nature's healing powers.
 People often use larvikite for meditation to stabilize emotions and reduce stress.

 Metaphysical Uses of Spectrolite